Thursday, March 31, 2022

 Rodney vs KFC

-Rodney is a cool chap who loves his Atari ST and meeting up with fellow friends.
-One day, he was happily on his way to the Dullsville copy party until he had his compact disk collection stolen by KFC Gang.
-No, not the tasty fried chicken place but a mob calling themselves Klepto Foreign Chickens, which is hilarious.
-So he went back home determined for justice!
+Rodney is a chap who loves his Atari ST and meeting up with fellow nerds.
+One day, he was on his way to the Dullsville copy party when he had his compact disc collection stolen by the KFC Gang.
+No, not the fried chicken place, but a mob calling themselves Klepto Foreign Chickens!!
+So he went back home, determined for justice.
 Grabbing an anti-chicken gun, he headed to their hideout for revenge - and his floppy disks!

-In case you're wondering, they are ST compact disks and not CDs. ;-) Think Automation, Replicants, Fuzion, Pompey Pirates, Elite, Dream Weavers and many, many others that you can find over on Atari Legend.
+In case you're wondering, they are ST compact disks and not CDs.
+Think Automation, Replicants, Fuzion, Pompey Pirates, Elite, Dream Weavers and others - that you can find on Atari Legend.

-Okay, the plan is to kill the chickens and reclaim his disk collection.
-But, he's only got a few minutes before the bus drives off leaving him behind - and he doesn't wanna miss the copy party!
-Yep, this may sound like a lame 90s dream but we must help Rodney get his collection back so he can meet up with his mates and copy lots of ST games and demos.
+The plan is to kill the chickens and reclaim his disk collection, but he's only got a few minutes before the bus leaves him behind.
+And he doesn't want to miss the copy party!
+Yep, it sounds like a lame '90s dream, but let's help Rodney get his collection back.
+Then he can meet up with his mates and copy lots of ST stuff.

-Yeah, it's like going back in time alright so let's check out the first couple of screenshots...
+It's like going back in time, alright, so let's check out the first couple of screenshots...

 Chickens everywhere should be scared of Rodney with his anti-chicken gun!

-Those look like the unbranded disks we would all order by the 100s back in college :D
+Those look like the unbranded disks we ordered by the 100s back in college :D

 Rodney should have locked his disk box!

-As you've guessed, this is a platformer in a similar mould to the likes of Magic Pockets and others.
-Infiltrating the gang's hideout is easy, to begin with.
-This place is inhabited by the thieving scumbag birds who robbed all our floppies and then foolishly scattered them about their lair.
-Thankfully, one shot is all it takes to kill them and, if you see your disks, then grab 'em quick.
+As you've guessed, this is a platformer in a similar mould to Magic Pockets/etc. Infiltrating the gang's hideout is easy, to begin with.
+The place is inhabited by the thieving scumbag birds who robbed all our floppies and then foolishly scattered them about their lair.
+Thankfully, one shot is all it takes to kill them, and if you see your disks, then grab 'em quick!
 Walk, jump, shoot, collect disks - that's about as complex as it gets.

 Interestingly, Padman coded the game in GFA Basic for all 1MB computers.
-But it's best when run on an Atari STe thanks to the extra colours, DMA sound effects and gorgeous music.
-And it is just that, gorrrrgeous!
+It's best when run on an Atari STe thanks to the extra colours, DMA sound effects, and gorgeous music!

-The controls are superb and very responsive: left/right walks and pushing upwards leaps Rodney - with diagonal support.
-The fire button blasts a puny gun that sends the chickens to a slaughterhouse - I found it best to press once, instead of repeatably bashing the button.
-Hey, these cluckers make a funny noise when dying which I love!
+The controls are superb and responsive: left/right walks and pushing upwards leaps Rodney - with diagonal support.
+The fire button blasts a puny gun that sends the chickens to a slaughterhouse - press once, instead of repeatedly bashing the button.
+Hey, dying cluckers make a funny noise, which I love.

-However, don't dawdle with idle exploration or listening to the chickens die.
+Don't dawdle with idle exploration or listening to the chickens die.
 Remember that bus we need to catch?
-Yep, there's a timer and it's immensely restricting without any allowance for mistakes.
+Yep, there's a timer, and it's immensely restricting without any allowance for mistakes.
 So, if you need to backtrack after missing a ledge, don't bother.
-It's best to restart because you'll never make up for the lost time.
+It's best to restart, as you'll never make up for the lost time!!

-Once all disks are collected, and the KFC dead, you can head towards the exit and then catch the bus to see all your ST mates at the copy party.
-This quest is straightforward: locate the disks and kill the KFC gang members along the way.
-I won't knock that simplicity because this is fun and the map is huge with a superb design.
+Once all disks are collected and the KFC is dead, you can head towards the exit and then catch the bus to see your ST mates at the copy party.
+This quest is straightforward: locate the disks and kill the KFC gang members.
+I won't knock that simplicity because this is fun, and the map is huge with a superb design.

-Okay, it's that time again.
-Yep, you've guessed it!
+It's that time again.
+You've guessed it!
 Let's take a look at a couple more screenshots...

-I love how the chickens have those beady eyes and fall off the screen when shot.
+I love how the chickens have beady eyes and fall off the screen when shot.

 This is possibly the hardest part of the game, one slip and you fall into the fire!!